gllpellegrino/RAI_experiments/README.md

 # RAI_experiments

 The scripts included in this repository only work in a Linux environment.
-Every subfolder contains a different experiment.
+Every subfolder contains different experiments.
 Therefore the advice is to read the README file in each subfolder.